Helpful hints, tips, and tidbits

 - How is the facility set up?
 Some facilities are multi-story, meaning that you have to unload your items into an elevator, unload them from the elevator, then load them into your unit.
-Some facilities storage units are single story but only accessable by an interior hallway, meaning you must haul your items down the hallway to your unit.
+Some facilities storage units are single story but only accessible by an interior hallway, meaning you must haul your items down the hallway to your unit.
 We here at I-10 Self Storage are single-story with drive up unit access.
 This tends to be the most convenient structure because you unload your belongings straight from the moving truck or your vehicle directly into your unit.
 Extra wide aisles can accommodate larger moving trucks and vehicles without blocking the way for other customers.